Buying Real Estate in Mexico

 Use the FlexMLS search tool to find your dream home in Mexico!

 Before you start your search, we will spend some time with you in order to know exactly what price range of properties you should be searching for.
 It is critical to ascertain how much time you will be spending in PV, and if you will be looking at your home as an income generation vehicle.
 If you are not in Puerto Vallarta, we can set up a Zoom meeting with you about what you might be interested in seeing, your current needs and needs for the future, property “must-haves” and any other special requirements.
 We will explain the process to you, answer questions about the various areas of our city to answer any of your concerns.
 When you are here in Puerto Vallarta, we will take you on a tour, showing you the properties that fit your needs.

 Before you start your search - keep closing costs in mind.

 Closing Costs In Mexico Explained

-Closing Costs in Mexico are very different than what the US or Canadian Citizen would be used to paying when purchasing a property in their home country.
-In Mexico, the closings costs associated with purchasing property are assessed to the buyer.
+Closing Costs in Mexico are very different from what the US or Canadian citizens would pay when purchasing a property in their home country.
+In Mexico, the closing costs associated with purchasing property are assessed to the buyer.
 They are not a shared cost between buyer and seller and the fees are not negotiable.
 You will need to factor this into your budget.